On Location as a Lighting Camera Operator and Sound Recordist for the European Union

 Below are a few behind the scenes photos Taylor kindly took:

-Here are the 3 videos Advertainment Media edited from the shoot.
+Below are 2 more episodes Advertainment Media edited from the shoot.
 They were happy with the final results.
 It’s always good to see the final product when someone else has done a good job with the edit.

 You can see more examples of my work as a lighting camera operator here.